bradleySuira/l4-artisan-online/README.md

 l4-artisan-online
 =================

 Run artisan commands from routes or controller.
-If you want run your migrations or seed a database on shared hosting environment you can create a route and put you commands like this:
+If you want run your migrations or seed a database on shared hosting environment you can create a route and put your commands like this:

 ----